-D. A description of how adult education services will be provided in the American Job Center system within the Local Area.
+(D) A description of how adult education services will be provided in the American Job Center system within the Local Area.

-Adult Education tutoring services are currently available online, with the flexibility to resume in-person services, as necessary.
-WDB's vision is to co-locate adult education services, post-secondary training, and Title I services at the American Job Center Largo to improve access to job seekers and improve outcomes.
+Adult Education tutoring services are provided at the American Job Center in Largo and online.
+WDB's vision is to collocate adult education services, post-secondary training, and Title I services at the American Job Center Largo to improve access to job seekers and improve outcomes.

-E. A description of how adult education providers in the Local Area will use the Integrated English Literacy and Civics Education (IELCE) program under section 243(a) of WIOA to prepare adults who are English language learners for, and place such adults in, unsubsidized employment in in-demand industries and occupations that lead to economic self-sufficiency.
-If there are no IELCE providers in the Local Area, the response should note how the Area refers job seekers looking for IELCE services.
+(E) A description of how adult education providers in the Local Area will use the Integrated English Literacy and Civics Education (IELCE) program under section 243(a) of WIOA to prepare adults who are English language learners for, and place such adults in, unsubsidized employment in in-demand industries and occupations that lead to economic selfsufficiency.
 Note: Local Areas should check with all Title II-funded providers in their area; not all adult education providers receive IELCE funds.